gracengg/Apple_Stock_Analysis/README.md

 3. **Visualization and Interpretation**
    - **Line Plot:** Illustrated long-term closing price trends.
    - **Histogram:** Displayed the distribution of daily returns.
-   - **Scatter Plot:** Examined the relationship between price and trading volume.
+   - **Scatter Plot:** Examined the relationship between price and trading volume, highlighting variability and outliers.
-   - **Boxplots:** Summarized price and volume distributions to highlight variability and outliers.

 4. **Statistical Evaluation**
    - Calculated the **Pearson correlation coefficient** between price and volume to assess the strength and direction of their relationship.